 - The tests used to assess the visual, auditory and sensory perceptions.

 Treatment of anoxic brain damage depends on the cause.
 Initially, barbiturates may be used to slow down the brain activity.
-Steroids and other drugs can be used to reduce swelling, which occurs when the injury of brain tissue.
-This can help limit the degree of brain damage.
+Steroids, essentiale forte n and other drugs can be used to reduce swelling, which occurs when the injury of brain tissue.
+This can help limit the degree effects of steroids on the brain damage.
 The doctor also appoints pure oxygen to provide them with the brain. brain cooling can be used to help limit brain damage.
 In addition, a hyperbaric oxygen treatment may be used in cases of hypoxia, the inhalation of carbon monoxide.

 During the rehabilitation of the victim and his family will work with the following physicians: